 M: Yes I wrote all the lyrics for the new 7”, at least of the three new ones, I wrote all the demo songs and five new lyrics have been written by Lars.

 L: Basically we’re sharing that.
 If one of us has a cool idea we’re looking at it together, work on it, add something or erase something.
 I think Mark and I complement pretty good.
-I guess what we put down to the paper is worth a l
+I guess what we put down to the paper is worth a look.

 C: The lyrics are quite emotional and personal, is that something you do intentional, that you want to write about stuff like that exclusively, or could you imagine to write about different things as well, politics for example?